Tiger spotting in India

 Ranthambhore National Park

 The former hunting reserve of the Maharaja of Jaipur, Ranthambhore derives its name from a 10th century fort that sits high on a craggy outcrop.
-Set routes, usually in shared vehicles, are used for early morning and late afternoon game drives, with deer, monkeys, and colourful birdlife all frequent sightings.
+Set routes, usually in shared vehicles, are used for early morning and late afternoon game drives, with deer, monkeys, and colorful birdlife all frequent sightings.
 Although reports show a declining tiger population, Ranthambhore remains one of the best places to view tigers in the wild.

 Kanha National Park